Systemic Design Club Japan

 Talk

 Grateful to ACTANT and Ryuichi Nambu for inviting me to speak at the Systemic Design Club Japan.
-Was a pleasure to engage with such a diverse group of professionals from design, policy, and finance on the topic of portfolio approach.
+It was a pleasure to engage with such a diverse group of professionals from design, policy, and finance on the topic of portfolio approach.

-Below is a short summary of my presentation as well as a longer write up of the talk by the Systemic Design Club members and the full recording.
+Below is a short summary of my presentation as well as a longer write up written by the Systemic Design Club members and the full video recording.

 During my talk, we explored: